youngde811/Shakespearean-Insult-Generator/README.md

 - _-g PATH_: Write some number of insults to PATH, saving them for later use.
 Whatever that might be.
 - _-f PATH_: Use PATH as the insult generator's model file, rather than the default file provided.

+In the project's _bin_ directory, there is a _Bash_ script that serves as a simple wrapper around the generator to save a small amount of typing.

 ## The Model File ##

 The generator uses a "model file" to drive insult assembly.
 Each insult is created by putting three words, or fragments,